openstack/charm-guide/doc/source/community/software-contrib/adding-a-charm.rst

 * `CharmHub`_, where the charms are published.
 * Our `release tools`_ and documentation.

-This document will guide you through all the necessary steps.
-Please don't skip any step.
-If in doubt, :doc:`contact us <../community/contact>`.
+This document will guide you through the necessary steps.
+If in doubt, :doc:`contact us <../contact>`.

 Initial implementation
 ----------------------